kntjspr/Microsoft-Office365-Activated/README.md

 # MSOffice365-KMS Activated
-This repository allows you do download MSOffice 365 based on the Deployment Tool for Office 365 tool by Microsoft but with a twist.
-It includes a KMS activation to get MSOffice 365 for free.
+This repository allows you to download MS Office 365 based on the Deployment Tool for Office 365 tool by Microsoft but with a twist.
+It includes a KMS activation to get MS Office 365 for free.

-It also has a configuration file which allows you to install different MSOffice versions, architectures and language and exclude some part of MSOffice programs like Outlook, Groove Music, Lynx etc.
+It also has a configuration file that allows you to install different MSOffice versions, architectures, and language and exclude some parts of MSOffice programs like Outlook, Groove Music, Lynx, etc.

 # How to use
-1. Just download the repository and run the "Run me to install.cmd" with admin privilege to install MSOffice 365.
-Don't forget to edit the config file if you want to install it on different language or machine architecture etc.
+1. To install MS Office 365, simply grab the repo and run the "Run me to install. cmd" script with administrator rights.
+Don't forget to update the configuration file if you wish to install it in a different language or on different system architecture, for example.

 # KMS Activation
 1. Open kms.txt and paste each line one by one.

 # Configuration
-You can edit the contents of the file "config.xml" according to your own preference.
-Comments are already included on the XML file to guide you on the customization.
+You can customize the contents of the file "config.xml" to your liking.
+The XML file has comments to aid you through the customizing process.

 # License
-This repository is only a compilation of MSOffice Deployment tool by Microsoft and KMS Activation by msguides.com.
-We are not affilated by any means on MSGuides or Microsoft.
+This repository is simply a collection of Microsoft's MSOffice Deployment tool and msguides.com's KMS Activation.
+We have no affiliation with MSGuides or Microsoft.